-On a Raspberry Pi, like any Linux system, it is possible to manage multiple graphical sessions simultaneously.
+On a Raspberry Pi, as in any Linux system, it is possible to manage multiple graphical sessions simultaneously.

-This can be useful for running several graphical applications in different X11 sessions (X Window System) without interfering with each other.
-It is also very useful when we have a Raspberry Pi in a setup with multiple screens, some of which may be “non-normal”.
+This can be useful for running multiple graphical applications in different X11 (X Window System) sessions without interfering with each other.
+It is also very useful when we have a Raspberry Pi in a setup with multiple displays, some of which may be “non-standard”.

-For example, this is common in the case of a machine that is meant to play a video, or an application, or even a robot with a screen, where one of the screens is not a “normal” screen.
+For example, this is common in the case of a machine intended to play a video, or an application, or even a robot with a screen, where one of the displays is not a “normal” screen.

 In this article, we will explore how to run a graphical application in another X11 session on Raspberry Pi and, if necessary, how to access another user’s session by importing their authentication token.